HelloWorldLTY/AWGAN/README.md

 # AWGAN
-Codes for paper: AWGAN: A Powerful Batch Effect Removal Model for scRNA-seq Data
+Codes for paper: AWGAN: a powerful batch correction model for scRNA-seq data

 # Download
 To install this tool, please use this code: